Arithmetic properties of multiplier polynomials for certain polynomial maps: Multiplier polynomials for

 Thus, the statement holds.

-\cref{item:prop:unicritical_monicness_delta} Let $\alpha_1,\alpha_2, \ldots, \alpha_r$ represent the $f_c$-orbits of $Z(\Phi_m^\ast)$, where $r = d_m/m$ and $d_m = \deg_z\Phi_m^\ast(z)$.
-By \cref{lem:unicritical_valuation_of_roots} \cref{item:lem:unicritical_NP_of_delta}, the highest degree of $\delta_m(x)$ in $c$ is realized only in the constant term for $x$.
+\cref{item: prop: unicritical_monicness_delta} Let $\alpha_1,\alpha_2, \ldots, \alpha_r$ represent the $f_c$-orbits of $Z(\Phi_m^\ast)$, where $r = d_m/m$ and $d_m = \deg_z\Phi_m^\ast(z)$.
+By \cref{lem: unicritical_valuation_of_roots} \cref{item: lem: unicritical_NP_of_delta}, the highest degree of $\delta_m(x)$ in $c$ is realized only in the constant term for $x$.
 Hence, the following calculation of the constant term in $x$ implies the assertion.

-\end{proof} \begin{rem} We need to calculate the leading term of $\delta_m$, not of $\delta_m^m$, to determine the leading term without the multiplication by units.
-Thus, \cref{item:prop:unicritical_monicness_Res} of this proposition is not used in the latter discussion but left in to make our argument parallel to the case of $z^{d+1}+cz$. \end{rem}
+Since $d \mid d_m$, $d_m (d-1)$ is even in any cases. \end{proof} \begin{rem} We need to calculate the leading term of $\delta_m$, not of $\delta_m^m$, to determine the leading term without the multiplication by units.
+Thus, \cref{item: prop: unicritical_monicness_Res} of this proposition is not used in the latter discussion but left in to make our argument parallel to the case of $z^{d+1}+cz$. \end{rem}